xerolinux/XeroSite/docs/docs/linux-explained.md

   - Kernel
   - Packages
 ---
 I thought I'd share this explanation about **Linux** a good friend and fellow Linux enthusiast [**REALERvolker1**](REALERvolker1){:target="_blank"} recently posted on **Discord**.
-I recommend you read it if you are new and want to understand the world you will be diving into.

 !!! tip

-    Please do not take it a complete walk-through, We did not even go through the various *Desktop Environments* or even *Window Managers* that exist today, way too many to list.
+    Please do not take this as a complete walk-through, We did not even go through the various *Desktop Environments* or even *Window Managers* that exist today, way too many to list.
 Still we hope it gives you some idea of what you are walking into when swtiching...

 ### What is Linux ?